Honey Sample Preparation Application Note

 3) Greater accuracy of the results

-The accuracy of the results is greater since we have eliminated the difficult-to-reproduce step whereby the supernatant is removed by a pipette.
+The results are more accurate since we have eliminated the difficult-to-reproduce step of removing the supernatant with a pipette.

 PREPARATION